-Comments (e.g. reasons for exceeding the regular study time):
+Comments:

-Having been raced in a strongly committed Jewish liberal family and community in Buenos Aires, since I was a child, I dreamed to follow my grandfather’s steps serving the Jewish people as a rabbi.
-For this purpose, I emigrated from Argentina to Israel in 1999 and began my BA studies at the Hebrew University of Jerusalem.
-In the first years of study I was focused on gaining proficiency in the Hebrew language.
-After finishing my BA, I entered the rabbinic school at the Hebrew Union College in Jerusalem (five years), studying in parallel my MA in Jewish thought at the Hebrew University.
-Making both studies in parallel made the MA longer.
-Although I was always passionate for study and knowledge, for some years I was more devoted to my rabbinic non-formal studies and practice than to my academic studies and dedicated most of my energy to spiritual, social justice and education duties within different segments of the Israeli society and Latin American Jewry.
+Having been raced in a strongly committed liberal Jewish family and community in Buenos Aires, since childhood I dreamed of following in my grandfather’s footsteps and serving the Jewish people as a rabbi.
+In order to fulfill this dream, I emigrated from Argentina to Israel in 1999 and began my BA studies at the Hebrew University of Jerusalem.
+My first years of study were focused on gaining proficiency in the Hebrew language.
+After finishing my BA, I entered rabbinic school at the Hebrew Union College in Jerusalem, a five-year course of study, and worked in parallel on an MA in Jewish Thought at the Hebrew University; doing both simultaneously extended the period of time it took me to complete my MA.
+Although I was always passionate about the pursuit of knowledge, in those years I was more devoted to my rabbinic informal studies and work than to my academic scholarship, and dedicated most of my energy to spiritual, social justice, and educational activities with different segments of Israeli society and Latin American Jewry.

-Only in the recent years I realized that my career goal is to be a scholar in Jewish studies.
-After many years of working in the field as a Rabbi and a non-formal educator, I have found my professional vocation in the academic world.
-Highly motivated by this discovery, I have returned to the university and made a second MA thesis, which was received with great enthusiasm by my supervisors and external readers (grade: 97), and not only allowed me to open again my academic career beginning my Ph.D. at the University of Haifa with an excellency scholarship, but also confirmed/reinforced my academic capacities and potentiality.
+Only in recent years, after working extensively in the field as a rabbi and informal educator, have I realized that my true career goal is to be a scholar of Jewish Studies.
+Motivated by this discovery, I returned to the university and completed a second MA thesis, which was received a grade of 97 and was enthusiastically praised by my supervisors and external readers.
+This not only enabled me to embark on an academic career, beginning a merit scholarship-funded Ph.D. at the University of Haifa, but also reinforced my sense of my academic capacities and potential.

 Demands for outreach activities and social engagement